DongerZone/miniature-spork/README.md

 # miniature-spork
-Used for teaching git in the dme
+Used for teaching git in the DME